redding/dat-tcp/README.md

 ### Listening For Connections

-`ThreadedServer` listens for connections by using a combination of `IO.select` and socket's `accept_nonblock`.
+`DatTCP` listens for connections by using a combination of `IO.select` and socket's `accept_nonblock`.
 When the server is started, it creates a `TCPServer` instance and calls `accept_nonblock`.
 Assuming there isn't a client socket that has connected, this throws an exception.
-The exception is caught and then `ThreadedServer` uses `IO.select` with a timeout to wait for a new connection.
+The exception is caught and then `DatTCP` uses `IO.select` with a timeout to wait for a new connection.
 Once there is a connection or the timeout expires, the `accept_nonblock` is retried and the process begins again.
 This looks something like:

 ```ruby
 begin